ID56/OOP-Project/README.md

 #Edit2:Added check conditions for king and a parent class 'chesspiece' for implementing future individual piece classes.

 #Edit3:Added game class which handles gameplay and user interface.

+#Edit4:Added chessboard.cpp,chessboard.h,main.cpp.
+Chessboard adds the black and white chesspeices and draws the board.Main.cpp starts the game